stefanbc/Asgar/README.md

 Before using, be sure to clear the readme example images out of `/assets/images/` (the files to delete are example.png, article.png, and markdown.png).
 Additionally, the theme is hardcoded with a Creative Commons release instead of the usual copyright information.
 To change this, edit line 56 of default.hbs.

+Featured images used in post listings (index, tax pages, etc) are pulled from the metadata image.
+It doesn't use any width resizing, but resizes to a height of 230px.
+Uploading a 230x800px image is suggested for best results.

 It's currently used to power [our dark future](https://ourdarkfuture.org/) id you'd like to see it in action.
 Example pages are below:

 ![](https://raw.githubusercontent.com/ourdarkfuture/kakotopia/master/assets/images/example.png)